Useful Notes: Pak Attack

 - Ra'ad: Meaning Thunder: 500 km range air launched cruise missile.

 - JF-17.
-A Pakistani designed multi role aircraft with a range of about 3000 km.
-Can probably carry Ra'ad CM making it a potent platform
+A Chinese-designed, Pakistani license-built, multi-role aircraft with a range of about 3000 km.
+Can probably carry Ra'ad CM, making it a potent platform

 - F-16: US made aircraft, although it is controversial whether they have been modified to carry such warheads (Note) While the aircraft sold to Pakistan is not designed to carry nuclear payloads, it can be modified to do so.

-- ROSE Mirage: Pakistani up gradation of the French Mirage aircraft, about equivalent in capability to a mid to late model F-16.
-ROSE?
-Retrofit of Strike Element (http://en.wikipedia.org/wiki/Project_ROSE).
+- Mirage III/IV: French Mirage aircraft with the ROSE (Retrofit Of Strike Element) upgrade package, about equivalent in capability to a mid to late model F-16.